Yukio Mishima: Coup attempt and suicide

 After he finished reading his prepared speech in a few minutes' time, Mishima cried out "Long live the Emperor!" (天皇陛下万歳, Tenno-heika banzai) three times.
 He then retreated into the commandant's office and apologized to the commandant, saying, "We did it to return the JSDF to the Emperor.
 I had no choice but to do this."
 Mishima then committed seppuku, a form of ritual suicide by disembowelment associated with the samurai.
 Morita had been assigned to serve as Mishima's second (kaishakunin), cutting off his head with a sword at the end of the rite to spare him unnecessary pain.
 However, Morita proved unable to complete his task, and after three failed attempts to sever Mishima's head, Hiroyasu Koga had to step in and complete the task.

 According to the testimony of the surviving coup members, originally all four Tatenokai members had planned to commit seppuku along with Mishima.
 However, Mishima attempted to dissuade them and three of the members acquiesced to his wishes.
 Only Morita persisted, saying, "I can't let Mr. Mishima die alone."
-But Mishima knew that Morita had a girlfriend and still hoped he might live.
+However, Mishima knew that Morita had a girlfriend and still hoped he might live.
 Just before his seppuku, Mishima tried one more time to dissuade him, saying "Morita, you must live, not die."
 (Note: This is the survived member Masayoshi Koga (小賀正義)'s testimony.)
 (Note: Morita had a girlfriend named Yumiko Shibata (柴田由美子).
 Her first grandchild was named "Masakatsu".)
 Nevertheless, after Mishima's seppuku, Morita knelt and stabbed himself in the abdomen and Koga acted as kaishakunin again.
 Another traditional element of the suicide ritual was the composition of death poems by the Tatenokai members prior to their entry into the headquarters.

 This coup attempt is called the "Mishima Incident" (三島事件, Mishima jiken) in Japan.
 (Note: Immediately after the incident, Yasunari Kawabata rushed to the Ichigaya camp, but was unable to enter the commandant's room during on-the-spot investigation.
 (Kawabata insisted that reports claiming "Kawabata was admitted to the bloody death scene" were false.))